thilko/ficsr/README.markdown

 # ficsr

-Ficsr is a ruby library for the "Free internet chess server".
+Ficsr is a ruby library for the "Free internet chess server"!

-This repo is outdated